Off-Road driving lessons for kids with Land Rover. That sounds interesting, right?

 And at the very end of the driving lesson there’s a chance to drive fast across a field.
 No prizes for guessing this was Flea’s favourite part of the whole experience.

-It’s a lovely chance for them to gain confidence and practical skills.
+Taking driving lessons is a lovely chance for kids to gain confidence and practical skills.
 But for Flea – who’s quite a way off driving just yet – it was really just a chance to get to do something that’s really fun that usually just for the adults.

 For more information about off-road driving lessons for kids, see the Start Off-Road website for booking information at venues across the UK.